Can Too Much Protein Kick Me Out of Ketosis?

 How Much Protein Do You Need?

-To best understand the right amount of protein you should eat, you need to know your optimal daily macronutrients, or macros (your recommended daily calories broken into grams of protein, grams of fat, and grams of carbs (net carbs or total carbs) based on your age, body weight, body composition, height, goals, and other factors).
+To best understand the right amount of protein you should eat, you need to know your optimal daily macronutrients, or macros (your recommended daily calories broken into grams of protein, grams of fat, and grams of carbs based on your age, body weight, body composition, height, goals, and other factors).

 Once you know your recommended macros, you’ll want to stick close to the daily maximums to ensure you stay in ketosis.
-However, you may need to go a little more high-protein if you regularly elevate your heart rate (via high activity levels from exercise) for at least 30 consecutive minutes.
+However, you may need to increase your protein intake if you regularly elevate your heart rate (via high activity levels from exercise) for at least 30 consecutive minutes.

 Testing to Get Clarity

-Conducting ketone and glucose blood tests allows you a clear picture on how your body is responding to what you’re eating.
-If you’re eating excess protein every day and you remain in ketosis, then your body can handle it.
-If you’re edging over the recommended allowance and are falling out of ketosis, it’s time to rein in your diet.
+Conducting ketone and glucose blood tests allows you to get a clear picture on how your body is responding to what you’re eating.
+If you’re eating over your protein macros every day and you remain in ketosis, then your body can handle it.
+If you’re edging over the recommended amount of protein and are falling out of ketosis, it’s time to rein in your diet.

 When testing for food sensitivities, be sure not to introduce too many additional variables into your diet; they can skew your results.
 Instead, focus on a diet of clean foods you know you don’t have sensitivities to and see if excess protein is influencing your success.